openstack/ceilometer/doc/source/architecture.rst

 There can be multiple form of actions, but two have been implemented so far:

-1. http call back: you provide a URL to be called whenever the alarm has been set off.
+1. :term:`HTTP callback`: you provide a URL to be called whenever the alarm has been set off.
 The payload of the request contains all the details of why the alarm went off.
-2. log: mostly useful for debugging, stores alarms in a log file.
+2. :term:`log`: mostly useful for debugging, stores alarms in a log file.

 For more details on this, I recommend you to read the blog post by Mehdi Abaakouk `Autoscaling with Heat and Ceilometer`_.
 Particular attention